KaiNorberg/PatchworkOS/README.md

 This is not a UNIX clone; it's intended to be a (hopefully) interesting experiment in operating system design while remaining approachable and educational.
 Sometimes this leads to bad results, and sometimes, with a bit of luck, good ones.

-The goal is still to make a “real” operating system, one that runs on real hardware and has the performance one would expect from a modern operating system without jumping ahead to user space features or drivers, a floppy disk driver with a round-robin scheduler is not enough.
+The goal is still to make a “real” operating system, one that runs on real hardware and has the performance one would expect from a modern operating system without jumping ahead to userspace features or drivers, a floppy disk driver with a round-robin scheduler is not enough.

 Will this project ever reach its goals?
 Probably not, but that’s not the point.